-The unit is the leading regional laboratory dealing with the risk of emergence of yellow fever.
-Essential expertise for adapted public health decisions
+The unit is the regional reference laboratory dealing with the risk of emergence of yellow fever.
+It provides essential expertise for informed public health decision-making.

-How are you dealing with the yellow fever as a threat to public health?
+How are you dealing with the yellow fever threat to public health?

 Haemorrhagic fever and arboviruses are a major public health problem in Africa.
-We need to constantly be on the alert to monitor the emergence of these diseases and find solutions fast.
+We need to be constantly on the alert to monitor the emergence of these diseases and to find solutions fast.
 Since 2003, the regional office of the WHO has set up a network of twenty laboratories to strengthen surveillance of yellow fever.
-Our unit plays a leading role in the network.
+Our unit plays the role of reference laboratory in the network.
 Each time that an active case is detected, we receive samples and perform additional analyses to verify whether it is an epidemic, enabling the WHO to take appropriate measures.
 We are the only laboratory that plays this role on the entire African continent.
-Our activity is all the more important as anti-amaril (yellow fever) vaccines are extremely limited in quantity worldwide and their use is stringently controlled.
+Our activity is all the more important as antiamaril (yellow fever) vaccines are extremely limited in quantity worldwide, and their use is stringently controlled.